Skip to main content

 Definition and Scope

-Landmark and historic renovation contracting refers to construction, repair, alteration, and restoration work performed on properties subject to preservation oversight — specifically those designated by the New York City Landmarks Preservation Commission (LPC) or listed on the State or National Register of Historic Places administered by the New York State Office of Parks, Recreation and Historic Preservation (OPRHP).
+Landmark and historic renovation contracting refers to construction, repair, alteration, and restoration work performed on properties subject to preservation oversight — specifically those designated by the New York City Landmarks Preservation Commission (LPC) or verified on the State or National Register of Historic Places administered by the New York State Office of Parks, Recreation and Historic Preservation (OPRHP).

 In Queens, this encompasses four categories of regulated properties: